Concealed Carry Tips For When You're Rusty and Getting Older

 Frequently Asked Questions

-What are common vision challenges for older concealed carriers?
+What are the best sighting systems for older concealed carriers?

-For older shooters, sights like the Springfield Armory Hellcat's U-notch rear and tritium front sight offer good visibility.
-Laser sights and micro red dot sights are also beneficial alternatives that can aid accuracy.
+For older shooters, enhanced sighting systems like the Springfield Armory Hellcat's U-notch rear and tritium front sight are recommended for faster, closer-range acquisition.
+Laser sights and red dot sights also offer benefits, though proficiency with iron sights should be maintained.

 Related News